solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The debug status shows as succeeded.](media/pipeline-campaign-analysis-debug-succeeded.png "Debug succeeded")

+> Please note, if this is the first time you have executed a pipeline after turning on debugging, it will take longer for this initial run to complete (~6 minutes).
+Each subsequent run will be much shorter since the cluster provisioning step only needs to happen once (~1:20).

 ### Task 4: View campaign analytics table contents

 Now that the pipeline run is complete, let's take a look at the SQL table to verify the data successfully copied.